 - You need to reconnect the battery cable by connecting the (+) cable first, then the (-) cable.
 Tighten them with a wrench.

-- If you have more than one RV battery, you can charge them in the same steps above.
+- If you have more than one RV battery, you can charge them using the same steps above.

-Take any precautions and watch for any RV battery charging problem that you may face off later.
-Do not just throw the battery out and buy a new one when your battery can’t be charged properly.
-Just like any battery, an RV battery is also having a limited life span of use.
+Take any precautions and watch for any RV battery charging problem you may face later.
+Do not just throw the battery out and buy a new one when your battery can’t be adequately charged.
+Like any battery, an RV battery also has a limited life span.

-The proper maintenance can affect the life span of every battery.
-I hope that this article can give you insight into how to charge RV batteries.
+Proper maintenance can affect the life span of every battery.
+I hope this article can give you insight into how to charge RV batteries.